 Every finance broker shall, at all reasonable times at each place of business at which he carries on business as a finance broker, keep open for inspection —

-(a) by the auditor nominated by the Commissioner; or
+(a) by the auditor nominated by the Commissioner under section 68; or

 (b) by any other person authorised in writing in that behalf by that auditor,

-all of his trust accounts that relate to the business carried on by him at that place of business and all other books, accounts and records relating to that business that are required by the auditor for the purpose of carrying out an effective audit of the trust accounts of the licensee.
+all of his trust accounts maintained in compliance with section 48 that relate to the business carried on by him at that place of business and all other books, accounts and records relating to that business that are required by the auditor for the purpose of carrying out an effective audit of the trust accounts.

 [Section 69 amended by No. 53 of 2004 s.
-52.]
+52; No. 14 of 2010 s.
+68.]

 70. Cost of audit